-The vineyard has 10 hectares of vines producing Gamay, Pinot Noir and Chardonnay grapes, which produce about 60,000 litres of wine in a typical year.
+The vineyard has just over 10 hectares of vines producing Gamay, Pinot Noir and Chardonnay grapes, which produce about 60,000 litres of wine in a typical year.
 Vâtre produces five wines, including:

 Beaujolais Villages AOC, a typical Beaujolais, light and fruity for drinking between 2 and 7 years after harvesting;

 Fleurie Cru, from the Gamay grape, which is hand picked.
 Following vinification a percentage, which varies from year to year, is matured in traditional French oak barrels for approximately 8 months prior to bottling;